 When should you pay any attention to someone else's opinion about you?
 Only when that person (1) knows you well and (2) is a good judge of character, which is demonstrated by being a good and compassionate person.

 If you think about it, aren't there very few people you know who meet both conditions?

 If so, there are very few opinions about you that are balanced, compassionate, and worth your noticing.

 People with low self-worth have a difficult time evaluating strengths as well as weaknesses.
 They tend to see only their weaknesses.
 Accordingly, they are reluctant to set goals and feel that they have failed before they begin.
 They take other people’s opinions of them far too seriously.

 They also tend to feel not good enough in areas that they consider important, have an interest in, or enjoy, even if they have a particular talent.
 People with low self-worth tend to be pessimistic.
 All this follows from the habit of listening to the inner critic.
 However, habits can be changed!
 It is possible to unlearn what we have learned.

 Now you know how to build self esteem, and it can be made easier with our recommended books, which you will find further down this page.

 Web pages to in this section

-In the psychology for weight loss section of our website we have the following pages:
+In this the psychology for weight loss section of our website we have the following pages to help you further: